-Something about Pharmaceutical EnzymesWatch
+Something about Pharmaceutical EnzymesWatch this thread

 Enzyme was first discovered by French chemist Anselme Payen in 1833.
 But it took a long time for the biochemical identity of enzymes.
 The conclusion that pure proteins can be enzymes was definitively demonstrated by John Howard Northrop and Wendell Meredith Stanley, who worked on the digestive enzymes pepsin (1930), trypsin and chymotrypsin.
 These three scientists were awarded the 1946 Nobel Prize in Chemistry.